 - Flying with Pets in Checked Baggage: Dogs and cats weighing more than 8 kg (including the transport container) may not travel as pets in the cabin.
 For dogs and cats the minimum age is 12 weeks; for journeys to/from the USA it is 16 weeks.
 There are specific travel container requirements that must be met for pets flying as checked baggage.
 Hares and rabbits must always travel in the cargo hold as checked baggage.

-- Flying Pets as Cargo: Lufthansa Cargo has its own set or pet policies and travel guidelines.
+- Flying Pets as Cargo: Lufthansa Cargo has its own set of pet policies and travel guidelines.
 Their employees provide personalized care and food to your pets.
 Compared to checked baggage, cargo travel means you can avoid unnecessary stress on animals by waiting to bring them to the aircraft until shortly before departure.
-When booked in advance, you’ll also get an airline-approved plastic kennels.
+You can also get an airline-approved plastic kennels if you book in advance.

 - Service Animal Policies: Like most every major airline in the world, Lufthansa also allows service animals to accompany passengers with special needs, but you should still inform the airline that you’ll be traveling with a service animal when you first make the reservation.
-The airline maintains separate requirements and regulations for regular service animals and emotional support animals.
+The airline maintains separate requirements and regulations for regular service animals.
+Lufthansa no longer recognizes emotional support animals as service animals.
+Emotional support animals must travel as pets on all Lufthansa flights.

 Find additional pet policy details by contacting Lufthansa Airlines about making a pet travel reservation.